irian-codes/chat-with-manuals/fullstack-app/SETUP_DEV.md

 1. Grab the base URL of the Trigger.dev dashboard (usually `http://localhost:3040`) and add it to **the main app's** `.env` file as `TRIGGER_API_URL`.

-1. From now on, you can run the main app with `npm run dev` and the Trigger.dev client with `npm run trigger:dev`.
-You need both running to run the app in development mode.

 ## Executing the Development Environment Setup Script

 After you have completed the Trigger.dev setup as described above, you can finalize your local development environment by running the automated setup script.
 This script will: